 Examples of investments we have made as part of the strategy include Hoya (Japan) and Unicharm (Japan).
+Further holdings for the strategy can be found on our interactive map.

 Founded in 1941 in Tokyo, Hoya is a globally leading med-tech company, manufacturing lenses for eyeglasses, contact lenses, medical devices as well as key components for semiconductor devices and other electronic equipment.
 The business strategy has been to focus on niche industries where they can be a dominant player, and use the cash flows from the mature IT business to invest further in life care.
 Hoya's lens business helps improve vision which dramatically improves people's quality of life as well as supporting mental well-being and contributing towards advances in socio-economic development through increased participation and productivity.